37chandler/aam-feedback/README.md

 Generally I assign a lot of reading.
 I don't have a perfect text for this class.
 You had assigned reading from  _Regression and Other Stories_, which I love, but it's really meant for 30 week class.
-We spent a lot of time at the end of the course reading _Tidymodels with R_.
+We spent a lot of time at the end of the course reading _Tidymodeling with R_.
 I thought this book was pretty good and would use it again.

-We also read _Naked Statistics_.
+We also read _Naked Statistics_ and you've probably given me feedback on that already.

 Go through the readings on Moodle and let me know what you thought of the various readings.
 Did any of the short readings stand out as being either good or bad?
 What books would you keep?
 What gaps need filling?
 How much reading is reasonable?
 How much did you actually do?
 Did the amount you did seem to hurt or help in particular ways?

-## 3. Class sessions
+## 3a.
+Class sessions (Synchronous Years)

 We did a lot of different stuff in class.
 With the 2 hour session I got away from the in-class work a bit since it ate a lot of time.
 Having some people partially or totally asynchronous also made